giocomai/castarter/README.md

         will include fields such as “title”, “date”, “author”, “text”, etc., but are not limited by design.
 Irrespective of their contents, they will however all be stored as textual strings.
+    -   `value` - the actual contents for the field

 ### Database location and database file naming conventions